afg1/pride-chatbot/README.md

 # pride-chat-bot
-This the chatbot for Pride Team.
+This is the chatbot for Pride Team.
 ## Introduction
 ### Data preparation
 - We need to create the embedding data according to our training target.
 In pride, we currently use the document in the [help page](https://www.ebi.ac.uk/pride/markdownpage/documentationpage)  for the training target.
 This embedding data will be stored in the server as files.